Studies find that palo azul is anti-bacterial, anti-microbial, anti-fungal

 Binding of viral nucleic acid is an anti-viral effect which interferes with viral polymerases.

 Capsid proteins are protein shells that surround and protect the viral genome.

 In other words...flavonoids could potentially inhibit the replication of virus by binding onto them and interfering their protective shells.

 The researchers found that "a flavonoid derivative, luteolin, was found to interfere with the entry of influenza A virus and severe acute respiratory syndrome coronavirus (SARS-CoV) by interacting with the hemagglutinins of influenza A virus and the S2 protein of SARS-CoV viruses."

 In addition, the scientists reported "that another flavonoid derivative, kaempferol, also inhibited coronavirus channel 3a and blocked the release of the virus' progeny."

-The way that Coronaviruses attack our bodies is that they use the DNA in our cells to send out RNA signals that replicate the virus.
+The way that coronaviruses attack our bodies is that they use the DNA in our cells to send out RNA signals that replicate the virus.
 The researchers explain how it works:

 In other words, RNA and DNA viruses use our own cells to multiply and attack our bodies.

-“In a similar manner, sulfated rutin (flavonoid derivative) was shown to block the entry of human immunodeficiency virus (HIV)-1.”
-In fact, the researchers mentioned revealed that “sulfated rutin could drastically inhibit HIV-1 infection.”
+The 2020 study found that “sulfated rutin (flavonoid derivative) was shown to block the entry of human immunodeficiency virus (HIV)-1.”
+The researchers concluded that “sulfated rutin could drastically inhibit HIV-1 infection.”